Wildlife and Fisheries Science Scholarships

 TAMU Graduate Student Scholarships

-Three scholarships are available for graduate students in amounts of $1000 and $5000.
+Four scholarships are available for graduate students at TAMU in amounts between $1000 and $5000.
+They can be applied for through the Graduate department of the Wildlife and Fisheries Sciences.
 These scholarships and their qualification criteria are as follows:

 Spring Semesters Only

 The Baldouf Scholarship of $1000 is for any graduate student in the Wildlife & Fisheries Science major with a research emphasis in environmental conservation or wildlife and fisheries ecology.
 These TAMU students must also have a 3.0 GPA and be in good standing with the university.
-This scholarship is only available for Spring Semesters.
+This scholarship is only available for spring semesters.
+Applications are due November 1.

-The Coastal Conservation Association Scholarship is available to those graduate students attending TAMU with a 3.0 GPA and in good standing with the university.
+The Coastal Conservation Association Scholarship for $5000 is available to those graduate students attending TAMU with a 3.0 GPA and in good standing with the university.
 These students must also be a citizen or permanent resident of the United States of America, and be involved with research which increases understanding of recreational marine fisheries.
 Financial need, academic record, and personal background will all be considered.
+This scholarship is renewable yearly by eligibility.
+Applications are due June 1.

 North Carolina State University Scholarships

-North Carolina State University (NCSU) offers at least one scholarship for undergraduate students interested in Fisheries and Wildlife Sciences.
+North Carolina State University (NCSU) offers a number of available scholarships for undergraduate students interested in its Fisheries and Wildlife Sciences department.

 The Thomas L. Quay Award